 § 53-180.1.
 Military service members limitation.

-(a) Definition. - For purposes of this section, the term "military service member" means a member of the Armed Forces who is either (i) on active duty under a call or order that does not specify a period of 30 days or fewer or (ii) on active Guard and Reserve Duty, as that term is defined in 10 U.S.C. § 101(d)(6).
+(a) Definition. - For purposes of this section, the term "covered military service member" means a member of the Armed Forces who is either (i) on active duty under a call or order that does not specify a period of 30 days or fewer or (ii) on active Guard and Reserve Duty, as that term is defined in 10 U.S.C. § 101(d)(6), with a rank of E4 or below.

-(1) The licensee notifies the borrower's company-level commander or equivalent designee of the covered member before the loan is consummated.
+(1) The licensee notifies the borrower's commanding officer or executive officer before the loan is consummated.
 Notification may occur verbally, by electronic means, United States mail, or other equivalent methods of notification.
-The notification method and date shall be recorded in writing and included in the loan file along with the name of the company-level commander or equivalent designee communicated with and the date of the communication with the company-level commander or equivalent designee.
+The notification method and date shall be recorded in writing and included in the loan file along with the name of the commanding officer or executive officer communicated with and the date of the communication with the commanding officer or executive officer.

-(2) The licensee shall deposit in the United States mail a copy of the federal Truth in Lending Act, 15 U.S.C. § 1601, et seq., disclosures and the complete contract for the loan addressed to the borrower's company-level commander or equivalent designee of the covered member within five business days of the consummation of the loan.
+(2) The licensee shall deposit in the United States mail a copy of the federal Truth in Lending Act, 15 U.S.C. § 1601, et seq., disclosures and the complete contract for the loan addressed to the borrower's commanding officer or executive officer within five business days of the consummation of the loan.

-(5) Notwithstanding section 2 of Title 9 of the United States Code, 9 U.S.C. § 2, or any other federal or State law, rule, or regulation, no agreement to arbitrate any dispute involving the extension of consumer credit shall be enforceable against any covered member or dependent of such a member or any person who was a covered member or dependent of that member when the agreement was made.
+(5) Notwithstanding section 2 of Title 9 of the United States Code, 9 U.S.C. § 2, or any other federal or State law, rule, or regulation, no agreement to arbitrate any dispute involving the extension of consumer credit shall be enforceable against any covered military service member or dependent of such a covered military service member or any person who was a covered military service member or dependent of that covered military service member when the agreement was made.

 (c) Penalties and Remedies. -